alexa-labs/skill-workshop-smart-city/Module 2 - Add new intent - MoneySpentIntent/README.md

   	- Collect Slot Values - helper functions
   	- Keep the session open by adding a reprompt to LaunchRequestHandler
   	- Respond back with placeholder speech of - "You asked for {department} in {year}.
 Let's find the data in the next step by querying the Las Vegas Open Data API"
-		- Update the response inside HelpIntentHandler to inform the customers about the new functioanlity.
+		- Update the response inside HelpIntentHandler to inform the customers about the new functionality.
 3. **Part 3: Test your voice interaction**

 ---